Generative AI and Sales Productivity: Field Experiments in Online Retail: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The rapid advances in GenAI have generated widespread expectations among investors and business leaders, driving unprecedented investment in infrastructure and applications.
-Yet doubts remain regarding the extent to which GenAI can generate substantial productivity improvements at scale.
-This paper offers some of the first large-scale, real-world experimental evidence on GenAI adoption in online retail, shedding light on how firm-level deployment translates into tangible consumer value and measurable business outcomes.\\
+Yet important questions remain about where GenAI creates business value, how large those gains are in real-world enterprise settings, and whether they extend beyond improvements in narrowly defined worker-level tasks.
+This paper provides large-scale experimental evidence on these questions in online retail, studying the deployment of GenAI across multiple consumer-facing workflows within a single global platform.
+The setting allows us to examine how GenAI affects front-office sales and related business outcomes under a common organizational environment.\\

 Our findings yield three main insights.
-First, GenAI can deliver measurable productivity improvements with comparable inputs, as reflected in increased sales across several business workflows.
-While the magnitude of these gains varies widely—from negligible effects to double-digit increases—the evidence demonstrates that GenAI can generate substantial economic value when deployed in consumer-facing processes.
-Second, these improvements arise primarily from enhanced consumer experience and satisfaction through the GenAI-driven reduction of frictions in the marketplace, rather than from cost savings on the input side.
-Across workflows, we observe higher conversion rates: by enriching pre-sale communication, refining search queries, generating richer product descriptions, and personalizing marketing messages, GenAI improves matching efficiency and mitigates information asymmetries.
-Third, the benefits of GenAI adoption are heterogeneous.
-Smaller sellers, less experienced consumers, tail products, and high-priced items derive disproportionately larger gains, highlighting GenAI’s role in bridging capability gaps across different segments of the marketplace.\\
+First, GenAI can deliver measurable short-run improvements in sales across several business workflows, holding other observed inputs and prices fixed.
+Although the magnitude of these gains varies widely, from negligible effects to double-digit increases, the evidence shows that GenAI can generate economically meaningful value when deployed in consumer-facing retail processes.
+Second, the pattern of results is consistent with GenAI improving the consumer experience by reducing marketplace frictions along the customer journey.
+Across workflows, we observe higher conversion rates but little evidence of changes in spending intensity, and post-purchase outcomes such as return rates and customer ratings do not deteriorate.
+By enriching pre-sale communication, refining search queries, generating richer product descriptions, and personalizing marketing messages, GenAI appears to improve matching efficiency and mitigate information asymmetries, although our data do not allow us to uniquely separate these channels from others such as persuasion, trust, or novelty.
+Third, the benefits of GenAI adoption are heterogeneous across market participants.
+On the demand side, less experienced consumers derive disproportionately larger gains.
+On the supply side, point estimates suggest larger benefits for smaller and newer sellers, though these effects are less precisely estimated.
+Heterogeneity across products is more context-dependent.
+Taken together, these patterns suggest that GenAI may be especially valuable for participants facing greater baseline frictions.\\